-However, the similarities between the two language do not stop there.
+However, the similarities between French and Spanish do not stop there.
 Here, we look at some of the key ways that Spanish and French are considered similar and explain why mastering one can make learning the other more simple.

 How are Spanish and French similar?

 One of the most important similarities between Spanish and French centres around the origins of the two languages.
 Indeed, both languages are descended from Vulgar Latin, also sometimes known as colloquial Latin, which was the form of Latin spoken by the lower classes of the Roman Empire, including merchants and soldiers.

 As the Roman Empire collapsed, numerous variations of Latin began to emerge and these variants became tied to local areas.
 Both French and Spanish emerged as distinctive languages between the sixth and ninth centuries and the two languages were spread to other parts of the world primarily through French, Belgian and Spanish colonialism.